Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Get blog hosting

-If you’re serious about making money with your blog, don’t start on a free blog host.
+Don’t start on a free blog host if you’re serious about making money with your blog.
 Luckily it only costs a few bucks a month to get hosting for your website.

 Here are your options for hosting your blog: